Don't Get Me Wrong: How to Apply Deep Visual Interpretations to Time Series: Experimental Results

+These findings underscore our hypothesis that the assumptions that Temporal Sequence makes wrt. feature shape may be invalid for certain time series domains.
+The higher Temporal Importance scores for methods like GradCAM suggest their efficacy in pinpointing individual features, but the lower TS scores highlight a gap in capturing feature dependencies.
+Overall, the results support the need for visualization methods that can address both individual feature importance and feature sequence dependencies effectively.

-\textbf{Sanity.} Across all datasets, we find that Gradient, Integrated Gradients, LIME, and Kernel-SHAP consistently achieve high sanity scores.
-In contrast, LRP, Guided GradCAM, and Guided Backpropagation often assign similar saliency even after randomizing network parameters.
-This replicates sanity results by \cite{adebayoSanityChecksSaliency2018}.
-Low sanity methods highlight features in the input that may also be randomly extracted but do not necessarily predict classes.
+\textbf{Sanity.} The sanity score evaluates the effectiveness of saliency methods in retaining explanations.
+We test whether the methods produce genuine saliency representing the model's predictive features rather than artifacts after model parameter randomization~\citep{adebayoSanityChecksSaliency2018}.
+We compare saliency maps before and after randomizing network parameters.
+Our results show that Gradient, Integrated Gradients, LIME, and Kernel SHAP consistently achieve high sanity scores.
+Conversely, LRP, Guided GradCAM, and Guided Backpropagation maintain similar saliency maps post-randomization, resulting in lower scores.
+These findings indicate that certain saliency methods are more reliable in providing meaningful saliency of model predictions.
+Low sanity methods highlight features in the input that may also be randomly extracted but do not necessarily predict classes, replicating similar results by \cite{adebayoSanityChecksSaliency2018}.

-\textbf{Intra-class Stability.} This metric depends highly on the dataset, e.g., centered samples, as in GunPointAgeSpan.
-However, when accounting for variance introduced by the dataset (see Fig.~\ref{results: overview_wodatasets} in Appendix~\ref{appendix: classification}), SmoothGrads, LIME, and Kernel-SHAP show unstable saliency maps for the same classes.
-The location in the sample and the warped distance between samples using DTW differ.
-Guided GradCAM can produce highly stable saliency maps across all datasets, likely due to its lower resolution.

-It is essential to notice that some datasets, e.g., FordA, do not necessarily have stable or similar features.
-However, many real datasets exhibit stable features across classes, as evidenced by considerably higher scores for the ElectricDevices, GunPointAgeSpan, MelbournePedestrian, and NATOPS datasets.
-We found that visual analysis of samples can be a helpful indication for the inherent intra-class stability of datasets - datasets with high scores exhibit relatively straightforward temporal features in specific orders.
-In contrast, those with low scores generally showed less localized features.

-Methods that introduce additional biases into the visualization calculations, like Integrated Gradients and Guided GradCAM, can produce highly stable saliency maps.
-LIME and Kernel-SHAP look at individual sample points independently and thus produce unstable saliency maps.
-We hypothesize that SmoothGrad's addition of noise to sharpen the saliency maps can lead to an unintended side effect of over-sharpening and overly focusing the saliency map onto a single, sample-local feature that does not generalize to the rest of the dataset, which in turn leads to the low intra-class stability.